PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 > If you would prefer to pull images from a docker registry on :whale: [Docker Hub](https://hub.docker.com) instead of building them locally, you can simply add `--pull "registry_or_username/repository"`, such as: `./deploy.sh --pull "gachille/erp"`.

 > If you would like to push you local images to a docker registry on :whale: [Docker Hub](https://hub.docker.com), you can simply add `--push "registry_or_username/repository"`, such as: `./deploy.sh --push "gachille/erp"`.
 It will automatically tag the images, and push one image with multiple tags, all named after the services, as not to bring chaos to the repository.

+## :warning: Warning !

+Having trouble deploying ?
+Maybe you're entering the good credentials, but still can't access the application ?
+In order to make sure services can communicate, after you just deployed the app, when it's your first time accessing the [frontend](https://localhost:3000/), please accept the prompt to proceed with adding an exception for the site, as it's certificates have yet to be validated by a known authority (it costs a certain sum of money).
+Be careful to do the same with the gateway using this [link](https://localhost:8041/api/authentication/v1/hello), so that the gateway can safely communicate information to the frontend.